qua-platform/quam-builder/quam_builder/architecture/quantum_dots/README.md

 This document first introduces the **GateSet** component with the **VoltageSequence** tool, a python framework for generating QUA sequences to group control of DC gate voltages, particularly useful for spin qubit experiments.

-The components `GateSet` and `VoltageSequence`, enable precise physical voltage control, essential for quantum dot operations and forming a basis for `VirtualGateSet`.
+The components `GateSet` and `VoltageSequence` enable precise physical voltage control, essential for quantum dot operations and forming a basis for `VirtualGateSet`.

 Spin qubit experiments are encouraged to use the **VoltageGate** QuAM channel.
 A `VoltageGate` channel is a Quantum Dot specific channel inheriting from QuAM's `SingleChannel` object.
 It adds to the `SingleChannel` by containing an `offset_parameter` and an `attenuation` value.